Ram Singh Thakuri

-Ram Singh Thakuri (15 August 1914 – 15 April 2002) was an Indian freedom fighter, musician and composer.
-He composed a number of patriotic songs including Kadam Kadam Badaye Ja and Subh Sukh Chain whilst serving in the Indian National Army.
+Ram Singh Thakur (15 August 1914 – 15 April 2002) was an Indian freedom fighter, musician and composer.
+He was an Indian Gorkha.
+He composed a number of patriotic songs including Qadam Qadam Badhaye Ja and Shubh Sukh Chain whilst serving in the Indian National Army.

 Later in life, Captain Singh worked for the Uttar Pradesh Provincial Armed Constabulary (PAC) and founded the Constabulary band.

 Early life

-Capt Ram Singh was born in Bhagsu Khaniara village near Dharamsala, on August 15, 1914.
+Capt Ram Singh Thakur was born in Bhagsu Khaniara village near Dharamsala, on August 15, 1914.
 His father Havaldar Delip Singh groomed Ram Singh to join the Army.
 After passing middle examination, he joined the IInd Gorkha Rifles in 1927 at Dharamsala cantonment as a recruit boy in the band.
 "I was inspired by my maternal grandfather Nathu Chand to learn music.
-Later on, I got training from renowned British musician Hadson and Danish in brass band, string band and dance band in Army.
-I also learnt the violin from Capt Rose.
+Later on, I got training from renowned British musicians Hadson and Danish in brass band, string band and dance band in Army.
+I also learnt the violin from Capt Rose."